-When you're comparing bagged and bagless vacuums, each has its advantages and drawbacks.
-Bagged vacuums excel at trapping allergens and require less maintenance, making them a great choice for allergy sufferers.
-However, they incur ongoing costs for replacement bags.
-On the flip side, bagless vacuums save you money in the long run by eliminating bag costs, but they often require more frequent emptying and can release dust back into the air.
-Overall, your choice will depend on your cleaning needs and preferences as you explore the features of each type in more detail.
+When comparing bagged and bagless vacuums, each has its advantages and drawbacks.
+Bagged vacuums are great at trapping allergens and require less maintenance, making them a good option for allergy sufferers.
+However, they come with ongoing costs for replacement bags.
+On the other hand, bagless vacuums save money in the long term by eliminating bag expenses, but they may need more frequent emptying and can release dust back into the air.
+Ultimately, your decision will depend on your cleaning needs and preferences as you delve deeper into the features of each type.

 Key Takeaways